bao-project/bao-docs/source/development/misra.rst

   manager<_misra_manager>`.

 * **Implementation or compliance of standards**.
-If it would preclude the developer from implementing, using or following a standard or externally defined API.
+If it would preclude the developer from implementing, using, or following a standard or externally defined API.

 .. _deviation_procedure: